-Incorporated in his analysis of individual shows, Leve also introduces students to the commercial mechanics of Broadway productions, including the trajectory of early Broadway as American theater moved from a touring to works that were during the time of George M. Cohan.
-By focusing on the shifts in commercialism brought about in the late twentieth century by producers like Cameron Mackintosh, Leve is able to sketch the history of Broadway theater and speculate as to the commercial decline of the musical that began in the 1970s.
+Incorporated in his analysis of individual shows, Leve also introduces students to the commercial mechanics of Broadway productions, including the trajectory of early Broadway as American theater moved from a primarily touring institution to works that were conceived for staging in a specific New York house during the time of George M. Cohan.
+By focusing on the shifts in commercialism brought about in the late twentieth century by producers like Cameron Mackintosh, Leve is able to sketch the history of Broadway theater effectively and to speculate as to the causes of the commercial decline of the musical that began in the 1970s.

 Although he confronts the prevalent notion of the commercial decline of Broadway that began in the 1970s, and posits several valid reasons for this decline, such as the effects of outside political influences on theater and the rise in performance costs (190), there may be other factors, including shifts in performance styles and trends.
-Further, Leve does not mention other performance venues that frequently stage canonic American musicals, including light opera companies throughout the country that stage classic musicals Show Boat (1927) or Annie Get Your Gun (1946) or the vibrant community theater scene that comprises both amateurs and professionals.
+Further, Leve does not mention other performance venues that frequently stage canonical American musicals, including light opera companies throughout the country that stage classic musicals such as Show Boat (1927) or Annie Get Your Gun (1946) or the vibrant community theater scene that comprises both amateurs and professionals.
 A brief section summarizing these performance trends might provide a good counterpoint to the prevailing narrative of theatrical “decline.”
-It should also be noted that Leve devotes a considerable portion of Chapter 13 to recent developments in musical theater brought about by composers such as Tony Kushner (Caroline, or Change) and Adam Guettel (The Light in the Piazza) have aided in the revitalization of the art musical.
+It should also be noted that Leve devotes a considerable portion of Chapter 13 to recent developments in musical theater brought about by composers such as Tony Kushner (Caroline, or Change) and Adam Guettel (The Light in the Piazza), which have aided in the revitalization of the art musical.

-In order for students to understand the widespread issues involved in musical theater production and dissemination as a cultural product, historical narratives in future texts will likely challenge the idea of Broadway as the only significant forum for professional musical theater in the United States.
-Nevertheless, Leve does provide an concise overview of the challenges of mounting musical theater in the era of the juke box musicals and Disney on Broadway, and presents several significant examples of contemporary musical theater aside from the jukebox musical including Wicked, Spring Awakening and Fun Home.
+In order for students to understand better the widespread issues involved in musical theater production and dissemination as a cultural product, historical narratives in future texts will likely challenge the idea of Broadway as the only significant forum for professional musical theater in the United States.
+Nevertheless, Leve does provide an concise overview of the challenges of mounting musical theater in the era of the juke box musicals and Disney on Broadway, and presents several significant examples of contemporary musical theater aside from the jukebox musical, including Wicked, Spring Awakening, and Fun Home.

-Leve provides an otherwise detailed history of the commercial theater in the United States, the text would benefit from more discussion of the crossover between the British and American stages.
+Although Leve provides an otherwise detailed history of the commercial theater in the United States, the text would benefit from more discussion of the crossover between the British and American stages.
 Leve does briefly mention significant British contributions to the musical beginning in the 1960s with shows such as The Roar of the Greasepaint–– The Smell of the Crowd (1964), although there are numerous examples before this that point to the extensive crossover that led to formal developments in both countries.
-This might be somewhat problematic for students, because it suggests that the only significant works of musical theater before the advent of the large-scale British musical in the 1960s beginning with Oliver!
+This omission might be somewhat problematic for students, because it suggests that the only significant works of musical theater before the advent of the large-scale British musical in the 1960s, beginning with Oliver!
 (1968) were the works of Gilbert and Sullivan, with no mention of works by Noël Coward and others that were performed on Broadway before World War II.
-While the focus of the book is the “American” musical, the concept of musical theater is so much a product of both England and the States that it might be beneficial to include a more detailed narrative of the two.
+While the focus of the book is the “American” musical, the concept of musical theater is so much a product of both England and the States that it might be beneficial to include a more detailed narrative of the interactions between the two.